 Some Christian discomfort with close relationships across religious boundaries appears to be grounded in a concern with what we might label "purity."
-Some Christians seem to feel as if close contact with non-Christians will defile them, make them unclean.22 At its roots, the idea of purity involves maintenance of social order and group identity.
+Some Christians seem to feel as if close contact with non-Christians will defile them, make them unclean.22 At its roots, the idea of purity involves maintenance of social tionship with God."

+Whatever they say, whatever their conscious beliefs, genuine friends who accept the claims of those beyond the boundaries of their friendship love God and are . . . in right relaorder and group identity.
 Categorizing and classifying people, places, practices, objects, and events imparts meaning and structure to a seemingly chaotic world.
 Establishing group boundary markers-we are the people who do this, who don't look like that, or who don't go there-enables a community to feel secure and stable.
 Purity rules serve to maintain group identity.